Sales

 These categories are not mutually exclusive.
 A single objection might encompass elements of several categories.
 By understanding the root cause behind each objection, you can tailor your response to effectively address the prospect's specific concerns and move the conversation forward.

-Here's where Rafiki's Smart Call Summary can be incredibly helpful.
+Here's where Rafiki AI's Smart Call Summary can be incredibly helpful.
 This feature automatically generates detailed summaries of your calls, capturing key decision-makers, pain points discussed, and next steps.
-This allows you to quickly refresh the rep’s memory on the specific concerns raised during the call and craft a personalized response that directly addresses them.
+This allows you to quickly refresh the rep's memory on the specific concerns raised during the call and craft a personalized response that directly addresses them.

 10 Top Common Sales Objections and How to Handle Them Like a Pro